 Taking Abilify can increase the body’s levels of triglycerides and cholesterol, and may raise the level of fat in your body.
 Since this often leads to weight gain, your doctor should periodically check your body weight while you are taking Abilify.

 A 2009 study suggests that children and young adults are particularly susceptible to weight gain when taking antidepressant drugs like Abilify.
-In many cases, this sudden weight gain can lead to further health issues, including diabetes.
-Abilify may result in less weight gain than some similar antidepressant drugs, but young patients may still gain one pound per week while taking the drug, leading to significant metabolic problems.
+In many cases, this sudden weight increase can lead to further health issues, including diabetes.
+Young patients could gain up to one pound per week while taking the drug, leading to significant metabolic problems.

 Abilify and Mental Health

-As a result, children and young adults taking Abilify should be closely monitored for any sudden mood or behavioral changes, especially during the first months of treatment and following any change in dosage.
+As a result, anyone taking Abilify should be closely monitored for any sudden mood or behavioral changes, especially during the first months of treatment and following any change in dosage.
 If you suspect your child is experiencing any changes in behavior, mood, feelings, or thoughts while taking Abilify, speak to your child’s doctor as soon as possible.

 Who Should Take Abilify?

 If you have an allergy to any one of the ingredients present in Abilify, including aripiprazole, you should not take the drug.
-Abilify should not be used for treating patients with dementia, as it can lead to a higher risk of death in these patients.
+Abilify should not be used for treating patients with dementia-related psychosis or suicidal thoughts, as it can lead to an increased risk of death in these patients.

 Before taking Abilify, inform your doctor or healthcare provider of any medical conditions you currently have or have had in the past.
 This includes diabetes, high blood sugar, seizures, low blood pressure, high blood pressure, a low count of white blood cells, phenylketonuria, and stroke or heart problems.
 Make sure your doctor knows about any the medications you currently take, including herbal supplements, prescription and over-the-counter drugs, and vitamins.
-During treatment, avoid starting or stopping any medications without speaking to your doctor about it first.
+Never stop taking Abilify or any other prescription drug without first seeking medical advice from your healthcare provider.